-Some had wheels that turned, but these had to be pushed or pulled.
-A few of the early 19th-century drive toy trains were made of tinplate, like the big, durable, stylized locomotive toys in the U.S., which were painted gold and red and decorated with hearts and flowers. model trains st louis mo
+The earliest toy trains were made from lead and had no moving parts.
+Some had wheels which turned, but these needed to be pushed or pulled.
+A few of the early 19th-century push toy rails were made from tinplate, such as the big, durable, stylized locomotive toys from the U.S., which were painted gold and red and decorated with hearts and flowers. model trains st louis mo

-Around 1875, technological improvements in materials and manufacturing allowed tin to be scraped, cut, wrapped, and lithographed faster than ever before.
+Around 1875, technological improvements in materials and manufacturing allowed tin to be stamped, cut, rolled, and lithographed faster than ever before.

-Toy trains were altered when Märklina German company that specialized in doll house accessories, sought to make an equivalent toy for boys where a constant revenue stream could be ensured by purchasing add-on accessories for decades after the initial purchase.
-Along with boxed sets comprising a train and track, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to an operating train.
+Toy trains were altered when Märklin, a German company that specialized in doll house accessories, sought to create an equivalent toy for boys in which a constant revenue stream could be ensured by purchasing add-on accessories for decades after the initial purchase.
+Along with boxed sets comprising a train and track, Märklin offered additional track, rolling stock, and buildings offered separately, creating the predecessor to the modern model train layout featuring buildings and scenery in addition to a working train.

-Electric trains adopted, with the first appearing in 1897, produced from the U.S. company Carlisle & Finch.
-As residential use of power became more common in the early 20th century, electric trains gained popularity and as time went on, these electrical trains grew in sophistication, gaining light, the ability to change management, to emit a whistling sound, to smoke, to remotely couple and uncouple cars and even load and unload freight.
-Toy trains from the first half of the 20th century were often made of lithographed tin; later trains were often made mostly of plastic.
+Electric trains followed, with the first appearing in 1897, produced from the U.S. firm Carlisle & Finch.
+As residential use of power became more prevalent from the early 20th century, electrical trains gained popularity and as time went on, these electrical trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling noise, to smoke, to remotely couple and uncouple cars as well as load and unload freight.
+Toy trains by the first half of the 20th century were often made of lithographed tin; afterwards trains were often made mostly of plastic.

-Now, S gauge and O gauge railroads continue to be considered toy trains by their adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings created by Marx in the 1950s to the 1970s).
-However, as a result of their high cost, one is more inclined to locate an HO scale or N scale train set in a toy store than a O scale collection.
+Today, S gauge and O gauge railroads continue to be considered toy trains by their adherents and are often accessorized with semi-scale model buildings by Plasticville or even K-Line (who owns the rights to the Plasticville-like buildings produced by Marx from the 1950s to the 1970s).
+However, due to their high cost, one is more likely to find an HO scale or N scale train set at a toy shop than a O scale collection.

-Many modern electrical toy trains comprise sophisticated electronic equipment which emit digitized sound effects and permit the operator to safely and easily run several remote controller trains on one loop of track.
-In recent years, many toy train operators will operate a train with a TV camera in the front part of the motor and hooked up to a display, such as pc monitor.
-This will show a picture, like that of a genuine (smaller size) railroad.
+Many modern electric toy trains comprise sophisticated electronics that emit digitized sound effects and permit the operator to safely and easily run several remote controller trains on one loop of course.
+In recent years, many toy train operators may operate a train with a TV camera at the front part of the engine and hooked up to a screen, such as pc monitor.
+This will show an image, like that of a real (smaller size) railroad)

 Thanks for your interest in model trains st louis mo